 Medicare assists people ages 65 and over.
 There are plenty of options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for one of these Medicare Savings Programs:
+You may also qualify for a Medicare Savings Programs with these income limits:

 You may be eligible for Medicaid (Medical Assistance), an affordable health care program.
 These are the state’s Medicaid financial requirements:

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.